allancodenet/gatsby-starter-netlify-cms/src/pages/index.md

         sale.
 The full price you pay goes to the artist.
   heading: What we offer
   description: >
-    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
-This is an edit via identity...
+    Jihudumie is for all Kenya citizens with basic computer knowledge required to click through applications.It is also ideal for cyber business or any one who wants to charge for application of government services like KRA or ECITIZEN.Our guides are very detailed and up to date.
+We also offer tips and tricks on how to access certain services easier.
 main:
   heading: Great coffee with no compromises
   description: >